Why More Antivirus Tools Can Harm Your Computer

 Flag each other as suspicious

-This constant battle causes the system to become unstable, and in many cases, one antivirus stops working properly without you knowing.
+This constant battle causes the system to become unstable.
+In many cases, one antivirus stops working properly without you knowing.

 Antivirus tools are resource-heavy.
-When multiple security programs run:
+When multiple security programs run, you may notice:

 CPU and memory usage spikes